Mechanical System Installation#

 Do not modify or disassemble the product.

-Do not connect or clean the device while powered.
+Do not connect or clean the appliance when it is live.

 Note

-For details about electrical connections, refer to Wiring and Connections.
+For details on electrical connections, see section Wiring and Connections.

 Shielding from ambient light#

-The stability of the vision system strongly depends on the consistency of lighting conditions.
-Variable ambient light can cause inconsistent detections.
+The stability of the vision system is highly dependent on the consistency of the lighting conditions.
+Variable ambient light can cause inconsistent readings.

 Warning